-- At the end of the academic year, the service departments reported their primary accomplishments from the prior year, including progress on next steps that emerged from the planning process.
-Additionally, each department updated its goals and indicators for the upcoming year based on evaluation results from the current year and the institutional Next Steps adopted by Cabinet (see Appendix X). - Cabinet members who oversee multiple departments developed a 2018-19 Work Plan that encompassed key work done by departments led by that Cabinet member and the institutional Next Steps adopted by Cabinet.
-For instance, the 2018-19 Work Plan of the Transitional Studies Dean includes tasks for implementing some of the institutional Next Steps informed by general education outcomes assessment (see highlights below and Appendix Y).
+- year and the institutional Next Steps adopted by Cabinet. - Cabinet members who oversee multiple departments developed a 2018-19 Work Plan that encompassed key work done by departments led by that Cabinet member and the institutional Next Steps adopted by Cabinet.
+For instance, the 2018-19 Work Plan of the Transitional Studies Dean includes tasks for implementing some of the institutional Next Steps informed by general education outcomes assessment.